 6. Free storage: At the moment, the cloud is the safest place to store your valuable information, when compared to your local system.
 Storage is free or usually inexpensive.
 It is also limitless, and more secure than your system.

 7. Cloud security: The best cloud service vendors choose the most secure data centers in which to store your information.
-You can opt for stronger security for more sensitive information by using encrypted cloud storage.
+For instance, if you are using e-discovery software and you are having to review documents, you can opt for stronger security for more sensitive information by using encrypted cloud storage.
 Many vendors will set you up with passwords and encryption keys that only you or other authorized personnel will have access to.

 8. Instant tests: The benefits of using the tools available on the cloud is that you can test new applications or features instantly.
 Cloud infrastructure is scalable and flexible when it comes to testing environments.
 Cloud computing is becoming increasingly popular with production companies, automobile manufacturers and retailers for this among other reasons.